stormchaserroleplaying/stormchaserRPG/Creation/Attributes/Generation/index.md

 For example, a score of 14 is worth 10 points.

 Your GM will tell you how many points you have to spend on your attributes.
 Typically, this is a portion of your total character point budget, e.g. 30 points out of 150.
-Using this method, 18 is the highest attribute that you can end up with, before applying species and background increases, and 6 is the lowest.
+18 is the highest attribute that you can end up with, before applying species and background increases, and 6 is the lowest.

 This method of determining attributes enables you to create a set of three high numbers and three low ones, a set of numbers that are above average and nearly equal, or any set of numbers between those extremes.